Modern detached ADU with white stucco exterior in Ventura County

 Market Trajectory and Investment Outlook

 Coastal Ventura County's ADU market is poised for continued growth driven by structural housing shortages and favorable economics.
-The county's 1.2% rental vacancy rate—among the lowest in California—supports strong ADU rents and rapid lease-up.
+The county's 1.2% rental vacancy rate is among the lowest in California, supporting strong ADU rents and rapid lease-up.
 With median single-family home prices of $820,000–$950,000 in coastal areas, ADU development offers more accessible entry points for investors than whole-property acquisition.

 For investors and property owners, the current environment presents a compelling opportunity: regulatory clarity is increasing while construction costs have stabilized after 2021–2023 inflation.
 Developers who move now can lock in favorable construction pricing while benefiting from streamlined entitlement, positioning coastal ADU projects for strong returns in a supply-constrained market.